copier-org/copier/docs/configuring.md

 It is important that you understand how Copier works.
 It has 2 kinds of configurations:

 1. **Settings** for Copier itself.
-This includes things as minimal copier version required, which subdirectory to render, tasks to run, etc.
+This includes things as minimal Copier version required, which subdirectory to render, tasks to run, etc.
 1. **Answers**.
 This is customized per template.
 The user answers template questions, and those answers are stored as variables available for the template at rendering